bloxstreet/support/docs/hr-information/general-information.md

 - HRs have the option to use the announcement system for promoting a store department, announcing the start of a training session, or requesting staff members at a department.
 - When advertising a store department, HRs should create announcements that demonstrate outstanding grammar and originality.
 Do not use the announcements below.
 - It is important to ensure that these advertisements do not disrupt shift or training session announcements.
-- Do not make these announcements 15 minutes prior to the commencement of any training session.

 __Acceptable Usages for Announcements:__

 `Thirsty?
 Head down to the cafe to enjoy a refreshing raspberry slushy!
 Sounds like a wonderful plan to me!`